 STPP Program Manager

-Molly Kleinman is the Program Manager of the Science, Technology, and Public Policy program.
+Molly Kleinman is the Program Manager of the Science, Technology, and Public Policy program and a lecturer in the School of Education.
 She studies higher education policy, access to information, and faculty experiences with technology.
 Molly received her Ph.D. in Higher Education Policy from the University of Michigan Center for the Study of Higher and Postsecondary Education, her M.S. in Information from the University of Michigan School of Information, and her B.A. in English and Gender Studies from Bryn Mawr College.